paul-hammant-fork/SvnMerkleizer-test-repo/README.md

 # alpine-svn

+Alpine Linux + Subversion via Apache2's interface on port 80 (on the container)

+* Alipine Linux is presently v3.6
+* Subversion is presently v1.9.7
+* Apache is presently v2.4.27

 ## Description:

 Docker image for Subversion with WebDAV on Alpine Linux.
 This image has 'Auto-versioning' turned on (SVNAutoversioning on) for PUTs from non subversion clients.